The best soil for houseplants

 If your type of plant doesn’t prefer lots of moisture and needs to dry out between waterings, you should choose perlite.
 That is why it is often found in succulent mixes.

-If the plant prefers moist but not too soggy soil, then you should choose vermiculite.
+If the plant prefers moist but not too soggy soil, then you should choose vermiculite for your indoor potting soil mix.

 Despite its name, orchid bark is not used just for growing orchids.
 It is basically dried tree bark usually collected from softwood trees: pine, cedar, or spruce.
 It can be used as a great soil additive for many plants.
 And orchids are the ones that like it indeed.